Intervention/docs/image/v3/modifying/animations.md

 > public Image::removeAnimation(int|string $position = 0): ImageInterface

-Discards all animation frames of the current image instance except the one at the given position.
-Turns an animated image into a static one.
+Turns an animated image into a non-animated one by discarding all animation frames of the current image instance except the one at the given position.

-It is possible to specify the position as integer and string values.
-With the former, the exact position passed is searched for, while string values must represent a percentage value between `0%` and `100%` and the respective frame position is only determined approximately.
+It is possible to specify the position as an integer or string value.
+With integer, the exact frame number starting at 0 is used as the remaining frame.
+While string values must represent a percentage value between `0%` and `100%` and the respective remaining frame number is only determined approximately.

-If an integer is specified, the method throws an exception if the respective position is not found.
-This does not happen with percentage values.
+If the position if specified with an integer, the method throws an exception if the frame doesn't exist.
+This is not the case with percentage values, as a frame can always be found here.

 #### Parameters